 Just because no one else has done something, does not mean that you would not be able to do it.

-There is no proven formula to get a job, and in spite of doing everything possible, it might take a very long time for you to land to a job.
+There is no proven formula to get a job, and in spite of doing everything possible, it might take a very long time for you to land for a job.
 This phase might seem very hard, trying, and frustrating.
 Believe in yourself and in your dreams.
 Make sure you never stop trying for what you really want.
 Some people get a lot of benefits by reading inspirational books and watching motivational videos to keep them motivated and on track.
-My personal favorite inspirational and motivational books are Jonathon Livingstone Seagull, The Secret and The Magic.
+My personal favorite inspirational and motivational books are Jonathon Livingstone Seagull, The Secret, and The Magic.

 2. Do Not be too choosy about any specific field- keep all the options open